Understanding Projectile Motion with Derivations

 • Longitudinal Strain – Change happens in the length

-• Shear Strain – There is a shift which leads to an angle change
+• Shear Strain – There is a shift that leads to an angle change

 • Volumetric Strain – Change happens in the Volume